- Utility pushes back its Sunday night deadline

 The snowstorm killed at least 22 people around the eastern United States.
-Eight of those were reported to have died in Connecticut, half of them from carbon monoxide poisoning.
+Eight people were reported to have died in Connecticut, half of them from carbon monoxide poisoning.